 Modern risk management is increasingly data-driven, proactive and careful in approach.
 However, current approaches to risk management may be leading banks and other lenders to miss opportunities that appear risky due to a lack of conventional data.
-As a result, risk management may be slowing down financial processes and driving up risk management costs, but machine learning risk management can help.
+As a result, it may be slowing down financial processes and driving up risk management costs, but machine learning risk management can help.

-Machine learning, which can be used to uncover subtle relationships in vast datasets, process new information in real time and automate processes, has quickly emerged as a valuable experimental tool in risk management.
+Machine learning can uncover subtle relationships in vast datasets, process new information in real-time and automate processes.
+As such, it’s quickly become a valuable experimental tool in risk management.